Enmore, Somerset

 Enmore is a village and civil parish 2 mi west of Bridgwater on the Quantock Hills in Somerset, England.
 The parish includes the hamlet of Bare Ash.

 History

 The parish name means Duck marsh.

-In the Domesday Book of 1086, Enmore contained 8 families.
+In 1086, the Domesday Book recorded that Enmore contained 8 families.
 From around 1100 the manor was held by the Malet family, with Sir Baldwin Malet obtaining a grant of a Monday market and three-day fair in 1401.

 Enmore was part of the hundred of Andersfield.

 Barford House sits in a landscaped park.
 It was built around 1710 for the Jeanes family.